lilab-bcb/cirrocumulus/docs/installation.rst

 Cirrocumulus can also be run in `server` mode in order to serve multiple users and datasets securely.
 The cirrocumulus server can be deployed on a cloud VM, an on-premise machine, or on Google App Engine.

 - Install cirrocumulus using pip or docker

+- Optional additional setup to enable authentication and authorization via Okta or google:

+    - Install additional libraries:

+        - Google: `pip install google-auth`
+        - Okta: `pip install okta-jwt-verifier`

+    - Set environment variables:

+        - CIRRO_AUTH_CLIENT_ID: to your Okta client id
+        - CIRRO_AUTH_PROVIDER: to either okta or google.
+        - CIRRO_AUTH_ISSUER (for okta).
+The URL of the authorization server that will perform authentication.
+          All Developer Accounts have a "default" authorization server.
+          The issuer is a combination of your Org URL (found in the upper right of the console home page) and /oauth2/default.
+For example, https://dev-1234.oktapreview.com/oauth2/default

+    - See `Okta documentation`_ for creating custom app integrations with Okta.

-- Optionally visit the `Google API Console`_ to obtain OAuth 2.0 credentials.
+    - Visit the `Google API Console`_ to obtain OAuth 2.0 credentials for Google:

         - Create an OAuth client id.
 Set the OAuth consent screen application name and add your server URL to the list of “Authorized domains”
         - Go to Credentials and click “Create Credentials > OAuth client ID”.
 Enter “Web application” for “Application Type” and your server URL for “Authorized JavaScript origins”.
 Click “Create” to create the credentials.

-    - Note that you need to install google-auth (`pip install google-auth`) to use Google OAuth.
-    - Set the environment variable CIRRO_AUTH_CLIENT_ID to your OAuth client id.
+- Additional libraries needed for cloud storage:

+    - Amazon S3: `pip install s3fs`
+    - Google Cloud Storage: `pip install gcsfs`
+    - Microsoft Azure: `pip install adlfs`

 - Install MongoDB_ and start the MongoDB server